 Subrecipients receiving federal funds must certify that they will adhere to Federal Executive Order 12549, Debarment and Suspension.
-By signing the Grant Subaward Certification of Assurance of Compliance (Cal OES Form 2-104 or 2-104c-r), the Subrecipient certifies that neither the Subrecipient nor its principals have been suspended or debarred from participation in federal grants.
+By signing the Grant Subaward Certification of Assurance of Compliance (Cal OES Form 2-104), the Subrecipient certifies that neither the Subrecipient nor its principals have been suspended or debarred from participation in federal grants.

-The Subrecipient must not make any Second-Tier Subaward, or enter into any contract greater than \$25,000, with parties that are debarred, suspended, or otherwise excluded or ineligible for participation in federal programs or activities.
-The Grant Subaward Certification of Assurance of Compliance (Cal OES Form 2-104 or 2-104c-r) outlines the grounds for debarment and suspension.
+The Subrecipient must not make any Second-Tier Subaward, or enter into any contract for \$25,000 or more, with parties that are debarred, suspended, or otherwise excluded or ineligible for participation in federal programs or activities.
+The Grant Subaward Certification of Assurance of Compliance (Cal OES Form 2-104) outlines the grounds for debarment and suspension.